pre63/pbn/content/spotnews24.com/articles/bcs-hydropower-challenges-a-global-energy-case-stu.md

 Yet, the story is not without its complications.
 Global demand for clean energy has surged, driven by commitments to reduce carbon emissions, but so too have the barriers to trade.
 Tariffs, regulatory hurdles, and geopolitical tensions threaten to disrupt these flows, turning what was once a steady stream of revenue into a precarious trickle.
 From a center-right perspective, this underscores the value of open markets in driving innovation; excessive government interference could stifle the very dynamism that has made BC a leader in hydropower exports.

 ![BC Hydro Dam at Dawn](/content/assets/bc-hydro-dam-dawn.jpg)
-*Caption: The W.A.C.
+*The W.A.C.
 Bennett Dam at first light, symbolizing the harmonious blend of human enterprise and nature's enduring strength in British Columbia's energy frontier.*

 ## Trade Challenges in a Fractured Global Market